zeruhur/plerion/_five_galaxies/en/05_major_empires_and_powers.md

 **Overall Influence and Power:**

--   The Commonwealth of Elyros wields considerable influence within the Triangulum and Small Magellanic Cloud, as well as the expanding presence in the Andromeda Galaxy.
 -   Their cooperative society and advanced understanding of avian technology make them respected contributors to intergalactic affairs.
 -   The Commonwealth’s commitment to mutual cooperation, cultural preservation, and resource sharing sets them apart as a unique and influential power within the Five Galaxies.